Sharefah-Alghamdi/IraabMCQs/README.md

 Arabic *Iraab* (الإعراب) refers to the system of grammatical case markings where word endings change to indicate syntactic function within a sentence.
 It is a morphologically complex task that poses significant challenges even for advanced NLP systems.

-We designed a **Multiple-Choice Question (MCQ) framework** to systematically evaluate LLM performance across key grammatical dimensions and diverse Arabic text types.
+We designed **IraabMCQs**, a Multiple-Choice Question (MCQ) framework to systematically evaluate LLM performance across key grammatical dimensions and diverse Arabic text types.

 ---